Molecular Dynamics Simulations on Nuclear Recoils in Silicon Crystals towards Single Electron-Hole Pair Ionization Yields

-Classical MD calculates the time evolution of a system of atoms by solving the Newtonian equations numerically.
-This method is widely-used for modeling recoil collision cascades in materials, particularly at energies where multiple simultaneous interactions play a significant role.
-It is considered an effective tool due to its good agreement with experimental observations in various aspects, such as ion range profile~\cite{nordlundLargeFractionCrystal2016, sillanpaaElectronicStoppingCalculated2001, sillanpaaElectronicStoppingSi2000} and radiation defect production~\cite{kitagawaIonirradiationExperimentFundamental1985, kirkCollapseDefectCascades1987, nordlundFormationStackingfaultTetrahedra1999, timonovaMolecularDynamicsSimulations2011}.
+\emph{Molecular Dynamics Approach.}-- Classical MD calculates the time evolution of a system of atoms by solving the Newtonian equations numerically.
+This method is widely used for modeling recoil collision cascades in materials, particularly at energies where multiple simultaneous interactions play a significant role.
+It is considered an effective tool due to its good agreement with experimental observations in various aspects, such as ion range profile~\cite{nordlundLargeFractionCrystal2016, sillanpaaElectronicStoppingCalculated2001, sillanpaaElectronicStoppingSi2000a} and radiation defect production~\cite{kitagawaIonirradiationExperimentFundamental1985, kirkCollapseDefectCascades1987, nordlundFormationStackingfaultTetrahedra1999, timonovaMolecularDynamicsSimulations2011}.

-Basically, the ionization quenching process shares a physical picture similar to the recoil collision cascades scenario.
-Substantial advancements~\cite{nordAmorphizationMechanismDefect2002, timonovaMolecularDynamicsSimulations2011}, specifically in semiconductors, spanning from eVnr to keVnr scales, indicate applicability for our sub-keVnr scale MD simulations.
+The ionization quenching process shares a physical picture similar to the recoil collision cascades scenario.
+Substantial advancements~\cite{nordAmorphizationMechanismDefect2002, timonovaMolecularDynamicsSimulations2011}, specifically in semiconductors, spanning from \eVnr{} to \keVnr{} scales, indicate applicability for our sub-\keVnr{} scale MD simulations.
 In this work, we employ \textsc{Lammps}~\cite{thompsonLAMMPSFlexibleSimulation2022, brownImplementingMolecularDynamics2013}, a widely used classical MD simulation software, to model the ionization quenching process of silicon.

 The MD simulations calculated the dynamic processes as illustrated in Fig.~\ref{fig:qf-scenario}.
 The simulations commence with the ejection of an atom from the lattice due to a recoil collision.
 Subsequent interactions with surrounding atoms result in the deceleration of the primary atoms (red circle) and the generation of collision cascades (orange circles).
 These cascades, along with the primary atom, contribute to the production of ionizations (orange shadows).
 The energy transferred to the electronic final state can subsequently be segregated.